aj-enns/microsoft.devcenter/terraform/devbox-with-customized-image/README.md

 ```

 This script:
-1. Reads your Terraform state and `devcenter-settings.json`
+1. Reads your Terraform state and `devcenter-settings.json` to get resource names
+2. Waits for image versions to be available in the gallery (checks every 30 seconds)
-2. Creates DevBox definitions using the DevCenter gallery images
+3. Creates DevBox definitions using Azure CLI commands
+4. Links each definition to:
+   - A custom image (CustomizedImage or IntelliJDevImage)
+   - A compute SKU (e.g., 8 cores, 32GB RAM)
+   - Storage size (e.g., 256GB SSD)
-3. Updates the project to allow 10 dev boxes per user (required for users to create Dev Boxes)
+5. Updates the project's max dev boxes per user setting (default: 10)

 **Creates:**